Intercom pricing doesn’t make sense.

 Sorry, but this is true.
-Intercom prices are complex, unpredictable and, frankly, way too high for an average user.
+Intercom prices are complicated, unpredictable, and, frankly, way too high for an average user.

-Of course, no one will argue that Intercom itself is a great robust tool offering much value so that enterprises with large customer service teams could benefit a lot from all those features.
+Of course, no one will argue that Intercom is a robust tool offering much value for its rather high prices.
+So, enterprises with large customer support teams could benefit greatly from all those features.
 But at what cost?
-What are the main problems with the Intercom pricing?
+And what are the main problems with the Intercom pricing?

 - Confusing pricing plans to the point where it is unclear which plan will suit your needs.

-- Unpredictable billing based on your monthly amount of users.
+- Unpredictable billing based on your monthly amount of users, company size, and demands.

 - The starting prices are just too high.

-In this article, we’ll try to crack that murky secret called Intercom pricing.
+Are you ready to crack that murky secret called Intercom pricing?

-You can enhance Intercom’s live chat with different chatbots, apps, knowledge base articles, etc. You can also integrate it with your SaaS product and send targeted messages there as well as shoot automated chats to your customers and visitors.
+Besides, you can quite simply integrate it with your SaaS product, send targeted messages there, and shoot automated chats to your clients and visitors.

-Though live chat is their core functionality, Intercom offers a great number of other features as well:
+Though in-product messaging is their core functionality, Intercom offers a great number of other features as well:

 - Basic CRM

-- Email marketing (Outbound Messages combined with Campaigns)
+- Email marketing (Outbound Messaging combined with multi-channel Campaigns)